TOILmodular/Elements/PanelLayout/Layout.md

 The panel dimensions provided in the section "Original Design" below are based on my own module build, since I am not following the standard HP (1HP eq.
 5.08mm) size.
 An alternative by building an HP-standard size panel can be found in the section "HP Standard Design" further below.

 ### Original Design
-Coordinates given in the table fit to the layout of components given in the PCBc in folder GerberFiles.
+Coordinates given in the table fit to the layout of components given in the PCBs in folder GerberFiles.

 Panel size: 205mm x 128.5mm